-5.1.1 All system-level passwords (Administrator, etc.) must be changed from any generic default, and then reset when required (e.g. after a suspected breach).

-- 5.1.2 All user-level passwords (e.g. email, web, desktop computer, etc.) must be changed from any generic default, and then reset when required (e.g. after a suspected breach, or after a change in staffing). - 5.1.3 All user-level and system-level passwords must conform to the standards described below. - 5.2 Standards All users must be aware of how to select strong passwords.
-Strong passwords have the following characteristics: - 5.2.1 Contain at least eight alphanumeric characters. - 5.2.2 The password is NOT a word found in a dictionary (English or foreign). - 5.2.3 The password is NOT a name or common pattern (e.g. 12345678). - 5.2.4 Passwords must be easily remembered.
-One way to do this is create a password based on a song title or other phrase, or to string together three random words e.g. coffeetrainfish. - Passwords could also contain several of the five following character classes: Lower case characters; Upper case characters; Numbers; Punctuation; "Special" characters (e.g. @#\$%^&()+|~-=\'{}[]:";'<>/).
-However, this must only be used in conjunction with the above rules ('P4ssw0rd' is no more secure than 'Password').

-5.3 Protective Measures
+- 5.1 Requirements - 5.1 All system-level passwords (Administrator, etc.) must be changed from any generic default, and then reset when required (e.g. after a suspected breach). - 5.2 All user-level passwords (e.g. email, web, desktop computer, etc.) must be changed from any generic default, and then reset when required (e.g. after a suspected breach, or after a change in staffing). - 5.3 All user-level and system-level passwords must conform to the standards described below. - 5.2 Standards All users will be aware of how to select strong passwords.
+Strong passwords have the following characteristics: - 5.2.1 Contain at least eight alphanumeric characters. - 5.2.2 The password is NOT a word found in a dictionary (English or foreign). - 5.2.3 The password is NOT a name or common pattern (e.g. 12345678). - 5.2.4 Passwords will be easily remembered.
+One way to do this is create a password based on a song title or other phrase, or to string together three random words e.g. coffeetrainfish. - 5.2.5 Passwords could also contain several of the five following character classes: Lower case characters; Upper case characters; Numbers; Punctuation; "Special" characters (e.g. @#\$%^&\()\+|~-=\'{}[]:";'<>/).
+However, this will only be used in conjunction with the above rules ('P4ssw0rd' is no more secure than 'Password'). - 5.3 Protective Measures

-- 5.3.1 Do not share passwords with anyone.
-All passwords are to be treated as sensitive, confidential information. - 5.3.2 Passwords must never be written down, unless securely stored, or stored electronically without encryption. - 5.3.3 Do not reveal a password in email, chat, or other electronic communication. - 5.3.4 Do not speak about a password in front of others. - 5.3.5 Always decline the use of the "Remember Password" feature of applications.
+- 5.3.1.
+Do not share passwords with anyone.
+All passwords are to be treated as sensitive, confidential information. - 5.3.2.
+Passwords will never be written down, unless securely stored, or stored electronically without encryption. - 5.3.3.
+Do not reveal a password in email, chat, or other electronic communication. - 5.3.4.
+Do not speak about a password in front of others.